garryg11/Blood/README.md

-# LabClear - Medical Lab Results Analysis Platform
+# CoreVitals - Medical Lab Results Analysis Platform

 A monorepo containing a FastAPI backend and React frontend for analyzing medical lab results and providing plain-language explanations.